Where does a UX Researcher role fit into the UX team?

 Read our guide:

-Product design & UX salary 2023
+Product design & UX salary 2024

 UX Researcher job description

-We are looking for a UX Researcher responsible for the development of our website including A/B testing, customer messaging, user insight testing, preference testing, click testing, copy testing and more.
+We are looking for a User Experience Researcher responsible for the development of our website including A/B testing, customer messaging, user insight testing, preference testing, click testing, copy testing and more.
 The key aim of this role is to ensure all customer experiences are optimised for delivery and meet the business KPIs.

 • Design and implement additional research methods and deliver actionable insight reports